hx/rubocop-completion/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/16929-rubocop-completion.svg)](https://plugins.jetbrains.com/plugin/16929-rubocop-completion)

 <!-- Plugin description -->
-Autocompletion and validation of RuboCop configuration files, e.g.:
+Autocompletion and validation of RuboCop configuration files, and inline enable/disable/todo directives.

-- `.rubocop.yml`
-- `.rubocop_todo.yml`

-RuboCop and extension versions are read from your `Gemfile.lock`.
+Your `Gemfile.lock` is used to determine RuboCop and extension versions, so you should always have the right list of cops.

+The [`rubocop-schema-gen`](https://github.com/hx/rubocop-schema) gem is used to generate schemas from RuboCop's documentation.
 <!-- Plugin description end -->

 ## Installation